Capital punishment debate in the United States: Media framing of capital punishment

 Media frames can dramatically over-simplify complex social issues.
 More specifically, the media simplifies complex cases by ensuring news stories adhere to generally taken-for-granted, preexisting cultural understandings of capital crimes.
 More specifically, the media frames capital punishment in a particularly negative and inaccurate way, by almost exclusively covering cases that involve minority offenders, 'worthy' victims, and especially heinous crimes; this is especially true for capital crimes that involve the sexual degradation of women.
 A 209 thematic content analysis of Associated Press articles finds that the media frames the death penalty in a way that portrays capital punishment as being overly fair, palatable, and simple.
 To accomplish such discursively positive illustrations of the death penalty and individual executions, journalists frame stories around inmates' choice.
 In order of popularity, the other common frames journalists use to frame execution and the death penalty pertain to competency, legal procedures, politics, religion, state-assisted suicide, and inmate suffering.

 Although most literature shows that in general, the media frames executions and capital punishment favorably by minimizing the complexities of each case, conversely, some studies show that the media frames executions and capital punishment in an overly negative way.
-Both conditions are achieved through reducing and obscuring the complexities embedded in capital crime cases.Dardis, F. E., Baumgartner, F. R., Boydstun, A. E., De Boef, S., & Shen, F. (2008).
-"Media framing of capital punishment and its impact on individuals' cognitive responses."
-Mass Communication & Society, 11(2), 115–140.
+Both conditions are achieved through reducing and obscuring the complexities embedded in capital crime cases.
 Content analyses reveal that The New York Times, The Washington Post, and Associated Press have framed the death penalty negatively by focusing on exceptions that challenge acceptance: innocence of some people convicted of capital crimes, the wrongfully accused and convicted, and convicted individuals' lack of competency.